One person injured, dog killed in Colleton. Co crash involving lawn mower

 The woman was ejected to the grass shoulder and suffered multiple life-threatening injuries.

-A small dog suspected to be with the woman was found near the lawn mower dead.
+A small dog said to have been with the woman was found near the lawn mower dead.

 Crews arrived and found the woman in a “semi-conscious” state in the grass, and was treated at the scene while waiting for a medical helicopter.